Chintan2108/Text-Classification-and-Context-Mining-for-Document-Summarization/README.md

 ### Sentence Pair Similarity (Algorithm + Implementation)

-This is an algorithm I penned for labelling a pair of sentences with a similarity score based on the cosine similarity of their word vectors, cross-referenced from the BOW (Bag of Words).
+This has been developed for labelling a pair of sentences with a similarity score based on the cosine similarity of their word vectors, cross-referenced from the BOW (Bag of Words).
+It is inherently an unsupervised text alignment problem solved using a graph based approach.
 The vectors are also validated using the tfidf matrix at the document level.
+Please cite when using this algorithm.

+### Keyword Based Context Mining (Algorithm + Implementation)

+This algorithm has been developed for mining all the context vectors in a sentence which lie closest to a given keyword in the 3d word embedding space.
+This is used for filtering the consumer complaints and aiding a keyword-based search of complaints from amongst the tens of thousands of instances.
 Please cite when using this algorithm.

 #### Built With